Essential Gear For Day Hiking

 Vouri: $58

-Last year, I finally caved in and bought a pair of these shorts and now have them in several colors.
-At first, I was detered by the price, but they are well worth it, in my opinion.
-I love that they are super comfortable and breathable, which is ideal for hiking, and that the fabric is thin enough that they are quick-drying while still being durable.
-The tiny pocket is pretty useless but other than that, they are perfect and I highyl recommend.
-The men’s version is just as good, or so I am told.
+Last year, I finally caved and bought a pair of Vouri shorts.
+Now, I have them in several colors.
+At first, I was deterred by the price, but they are well worth it.
+They are breathable and easy to move around in, which is ideal for hiking, and the fabric is so dang soft and silky.
+To be honest, the tiny pocket is pretty useless but other than that, they are perfect and I highly recommend.
+The men’s version is just as good, or so a man tells me.

 Hiking Micro crew socks

-Socks are a small item but they make all the difference when on the trail, and these Darn Tough socks are so darn great at their job.
-And yes, they are worth $25.
+Yes, these are $25 a pair, but trust me on this one, you want them.
 Greatness doesn’t come cheap, my friends.
-These socks last for years and consistently keep my feet dry and warm.
+Darn Tough wool socks are just so darn good at their job.
+They last for years and consistently keep my feet dry, warm, and blister-free.
 Best of all, they are not smelly!
-And if they tip toe in the smelly direction, I simply put them in the sun and they are ready to go for the next day.
+And if they tip toe in that direction, I simply lay them in the sun and they are ready to go for the next day.

 hurricane xlt2